DeepwaterExploration/legacydocs/docs/software/pi_setup.md

 To receive the stream on a Windows or Linux laptop or PC run:

-`gst-launch-1.0 -v udpsrc port=5600 ! application/x-rtp, encoding-name=H264,payload=96! rtpjitterbuffer ! rtph264depay ! avdec_h264 ! autovideosink`
+`gst-launch-1.0 udpsrc port=5600 ! application/x-rtp ! rtpjitterbuffer ! rtph264depay ! avdec_h264 ! videoconvert ! autovideosink`